chutter/AstralPlane/README.md

-pie.colors: select three colors to plot your pie.plot node.color.text: if local.posterior = TRUE, select the color of posterior support text node.color.bg: if local.posterior = TRUE, select the color of posterior support background tip.label.size: size of the tip labels, passed to cex in plotting function pie.chart.size: size of pie chart, passed to edgelabel plotting function
+pie.colors: select three colors to plot your pie.plot node.color.text: if local.posterior = TRUE, select the color of posterior support text node.color.bg: if local.posterior = TRUE, select the color of posterior support background node.label.size: size of the node labels, passed to cex in plotting function tip.label.size: size of the tip labels, passed to cex in plotting function pie.chart.size: size of pie chart, passed to edgelabel plotting function